pricklygorse/Inkscape-Unroll-to-Straight-Extension/README.md

+Visit [www.myogtutorials.com](http://www.myogtutorials.com) if you are interested in making your own outdoor gear, using this extension or otherwise!

 # Inkscape-Unroll-to-Straight-Extension

 Unroll a path/shape into a straight line, maintaining the node spacings that were on the original path.
 Segments can be straight or bezier curves.
 Optionally you can add extrude and offset (e.g. add width and seam allowance) to the path.